-Russia Pours in More Troops and Presses Attack in the East - NewsBreak
+Russia pours in more troops and presses attack in the east - NewsBreak

 Military experts said the Russians’ goal is to encircle Ukrainian troops from the north, south and east.

-Key to the campaign is the capture of Mariupol, the now-devastated city in the Donbas that the Russians have besieged since the early days of the war.
-Taking Mariupol would deprive Ukraine of a vital outlet to the sea and complete a land bridge between Russia and the Crimean Peninsula, seized from Ukraine from 2014.
+Key to the campaign is the capture of Mariupol , the now-devastated city in the Donbas that the Russians have besieged since the early days of the war.
+Taking Mariupol would deprive Ukraine of a vital port and complete a land bridge between Russia and the Crimean Peninsula, seized from Ukraine in 2014.

 It would also free up Russian troops to move elsewhere in the Donbas.